 WTCPUA will contact its wholesale treated water customers to initiate additional mandatory measures to control water demand and to ensure capacity for emergency response requirements.
-Additional mandatory measures will include the curtailment of non-essential water uses in accordance with the wholesale treated water customer's own drought contingency plan.
+Additional mandatory measures will include the curtailment of water use by a minimum of 30% in accordance with the wholesale treated water customer's own drought contingency plan.